-- 1. All windscreens will be shatterproof material.
+- All windscreens will be shatterproof material.
 Polycarbonate or laminated polycarbonate/acrylic (fighter jet windscreen) of high optical grade with scratch resistant outer coating is preferred. - 2.
 For Class RD-Unlimited, minimum thickness 10 mm - 3.
 The preferred method of installing windscreens is by gluing.
-If the windscreens are not glued, the windscreen shall be affixed through-bolted utilizing bobbins/sleeves made of nylon, delrin, aluminum or

-- 4. It is highly recommended that any bolt holes in the windscreen be reamed to minimize cracking.
-This is particularly important with acrylic material because of its notch sensitivity. - 5.
-All outer edges of windscreens shall be protected from water intrusion leading to possible failure by the use of frames or filler material. - 6.
+If the windscreens are not glued, the windscreen shall be affixed through-bolted utilizing bobbins/sleeves made of nylon, delrin, aluminum or other material so as not to directly cause clamping forces to the windscreen material by through bolts.
+Bolt spacing shall be no greater than 5 cm and shall incorporate the use of 6 mm diameter (minimum) stainless steel bolts.
+All bolts shall utilize stainless steel nylock or accorn nuts with washers.
+No bolt threads or sharp edges shall endanger the driver in the cockpit. - It is highly recommended that any bolt holes in the windscreen be reamed to minimize cracking.
+This is particularly important with acrylic material because of its notch sensitivity. - All outer edges of windscreens shall be protected from water intrusion leading to possible failure by the use of frames or filler material. - 6.
 The above requirements are mandatory for all boats in Class RD-Unlimited after January 1, 2016.